-How to Reach Moscow Centre from Moscow Airport5 min read
+How to Reach Moscow Centre from Moscow Airport

-After an easy immigration check on arrival at Sheremetyovo, you must be asking what is the best way to go to Moscow Centre from Moscow Airport.
-Moscow has mainly three airports: Sheremeyovo in the north, Vnukovo in the South West and Domodedovo in the South.
+After an easy immigration check on arrival at Sheremetyevo, you must be asking what is the best way to go to Moscow Centre from Moscow Airport.
+Moscow has mainly three airports: Sheremetyevo in the north, Vnukovo in the South West and Domodedovo in the South.
 All the airports are very well connected to the city.
 You can reach Moscow centre from Moscow Airport or vice versa very easily.

 Sheremetyevo to Moscow Centre

-If you are coming from a western country there are high chances you are landing at Sheremetyovo.
+If you are coming from a western country there are high chances you are landing at Sheremetyevo.
 You can use Taxi, Car Rentals or the Aeroexpress that can take you straight to the city centre.

 Yandex.Taxi is the official provider of Taxi service at the airport.
-Yandex is Russian equivalent of Google.
-Products of both the companies are a bit similar.
+Yandex is the Russian equivalent of Google.
+Products of both companies are a bit similar.
 Yandex has a version for Gmail, Google Wallet and also has a popular search engine in Russia.
-However, Yandex went one step ahead and launched an Uber like service in major Russian cities.
+However, Yandex went one step ahead and launched an Uber-like service in major Russian cities.
 This service became so popular that later Uber’s Russian operations merged with Yandex.Taxi.
-You can however, still use Uber app in the city.
+You can, however, still, use the Uber app in the city.
 Get your first Uber ride for free.
 One of the most significant difference between Yandex.Taxi and Uber is that you can choose to pay the driver by cash in Yandex.Taxi.
 You can download the Yandex.Taxi app here (get 30% off on your first three rides if you use my link).
 You can also find an approximate rate list on the official airport website for an idea of how much it costs by Yandex.Taxi to reach Moscow centre from Moscow Airport.

-If you do not want to hire a taxi, but drive yourself you can head to the car rentals.
-Sheremetyovo has all major car rental providers.
+If you do not want to hire a taxi but drive yourself you can head to the car rentals.
+Sheremetyevo has all major car rental providers.
 You can find the list of available car rental providers on the airport’s official website.